grantcarthew/data-asx-historical-share-tables/README.md

 ## Credits

 [Australian Financial Review](http://www.afr.com/)

 [Australian Financial Review - Share Tables](http://www.afr.com/share_tables/#daily_tables)

 ## License

-This is public data and as far as I can tell from the Australian Financial Review website there are no restrictions on its use.
+This is public data and as far as I can tell from the Australian Financial Review website, there are no restrictions on its use.